onlabsorg/stilo/package-template/README.md

 ## .stilo.afterInstall

 ##### Specification
-This function receive an installed npm package name as parameter and does something with it.
+This function receives an installed npm package name as parameter and does something with it.
 Anything at all.

 The *stilo install* CLI command calls this function immediately after installing a new plugin.

 ##### Implementation
-This implementation of the *afterInstall* hook, just register the installed package in *package.json* as an element of the *stilo.plugins* array.
+This implementation of the *afterInstall* hook, just registers the installed package in *package.json* as an element of its *stilo.plugins* array.
 This allowes the *routes* and *commands* objects to be aware of the installed plugins.